howlowck/rwdwire/README.md

 The client side is functional by itself, it just won't have the login, register, and save functionality.

 The main application is mainly located in `public/js`.
 The Entry point is `main.js`.

+After you clone the repo, you will need [bower](https://github.com/twitter/bower) to install the dependencies.